Jiang Yi-huah

-Jiang Yi-huah (江宜樺 (Jiāng Yíhuà); born 18 November 1960) is a Taiwanese politician and former Premier of the Republic of China (ROC).
-On 29 November 2014, he tendered his resignation and was succeeded by Mao Chi-kuo on 8 December 2014.
+Jiang Yi-huah (江宜樺 (Jiāng Yíhuà); born 18 November 1960) is a Taiwanese political scientist and politician who served as the premier of the Republic of China from 2013 to 2014.

-Prior to his appointment as the Premier, Jiang was the Vice Premier of the Republic of China from 2012 to 2013.
+After graduating from National Taiwan University, Jiang earned his doctorate from Yale University and became a professor of political science and political philosophy.
 He served as Minister of the Interior from 2009 to 2012 and Minister of Research, Development and Evaluation Commission of the Executive Yuan from 2008 to 2009.
+In 2012, he became the Vice Premier of the Republic of China before being appointed as premier under President Ma Ying-jeou.

-Early life
+Early life and education

-Jiang was born into a Hakka family in Keelung, a city in northern Taiwan in 1960.
-During high school when he was 13, it was reported that he once wrote an essay saying that his dream career is to be the President of the Republic of China once he grow up.